Srax/FullStackJavascript-Flow2-Handin/README.md

 The second solution is to use Nodemon is a utility that monitor for changes in our source, which means it can be used to restart our application or server if it crashes.

+To take advantage of a multi-core system, we can use API's, Node.js' worker_threads (clusters) or event-loops as i explained above.
+To ensure that we can run "many" node-applications on a single droplet at the same port, we can use NGINX as a proxy or use some sort of load-balancer.

+### Explain the difference between “Debug outputs” and application logging.
+What’s wrong with console.log(..) statements in our backend-code.